ajhb/stp/README.md

 ================================================================================
  *STP is based on python so python needs to be install on your system to be able to run STP.

- *STP is a git project hosted on github, therefore, git needs to be installed on you system to access the code.
+ *STP is a git project hosted on github, therefore, git needs to be installed on your system to access the code.

  * STP relies on the following python packages that are not part of the standard python release:
     - pexpect
         This package implements the expect functionality in python.
-To install follow the instructions at http://www.noah.org/wiki/pexpect#Download_and_Installation .
+        To install follow the instructions at http://www.noah.org/wiki/pexpect#Download_and_Installation.
-        You might need to install it as sudo
+        You might need to install it as sudo.
     - pyserial
         This package implements the serial communication functionality in python.
-To install follow the instructions at http://pyserial.sourceforge.net/pyserial.html#installation
+        To install follow the instructions at http://pyserial.sourceforge.net/pyserial.html#installation.
-        You might need to install it as sudo
+        You might need to install it as sudo.
     - xmodem
         This module implements the xmodem transfer protocol in python.
 To install:
             1. Obtain the package from http://pypi.python.org/pypi/xmodem